Rogue Anthem

-Rogue Anthem is an American Christian punk and Christian rock band, and they primarily play punk rock.
-This band was started, in 2012, with members vocalist, Bill B., lead guitarist, Neill B., guitarist, Carter, bassist and keyboardist, Vulcho, and drummer, Tanner.
-Their former lead vocalist and rhythm guitarist, Myke Augustat died in 2012.
+Rogue Anthem is an American Christian punk and Christian rock band primarily known for their punk rock sound.
+The band was formed in 2012, consisting of vocalist Bill B., lead guitarist Neill B., guitarist Carter, bassist and keyboardist Vulcho, and drummer Tanner.
+Their former lead vocalist and rhythm guitarist, Myke Augustat, died in 2012.
 The band's first release, with Thumper Punk Records, What to Believe, a studio album, released in 2012.

 Background

 Rogue Anthem is a Christian punk and Christian rock band from the United States.
 The band members are vocalist, Bill B., lead guitarist, Neill B., guitarist, Carter, bassist and keyboardist, Vulcho, and drummer, Tanner.

 Music history

-The band commenced as a musical entity in 2012, with their first release, What to Believe, a studio album, that was released on November 14, 2012 by Thumper Punk Records.
+The band was formed in 2012, with their debut studio album, What to Believe, released on November 14, 2012, by Thumper Punk Records.